SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

 - It is not clear when/where the code originated from.
 - The original code's license needs to be kept intact.
 - It removes the ability to update our code when the original updates.
-- It makes it harder for us to maintain the code, because we don't what has changed from the original!
+- It makes it harder for us to maintain the code, because we don't know what has changed from the original!

 Instead, we will want to do the following: